friemen/reactnet/README.md

   :level-map           Map {rid -> topological-level} (derived) :links-map           Map {rid -> Seq of links} (derived) :alive-map           Map {rid -> c} of reactives, where c is an integer
-                       which is increased when upon dont-complete and decrease upon allow-complete.
+                       which is increased upon dont-complete and
+                       decreased upon allow-complete.
 If c becomes 0 the corresponding reactive is auto completed :next-rid            Atom containing the next rid to assign :removes             An integer counting how many link removals happened